symfony/symfony-docs/rate_limiter.rst

     class ApiController extends AbstractController
     {
-        // if you're using service autowiring, the variable name must be:
+        // if you are using service autowiring, the variable name must be:
         // "rate limiter name" (in camelCase) + "Limiter" suffix public function index(Request $request, RateLimiterFactory $anonymousApiLimiter)
         {